-the following focus Identification of Suicide Risk Screen all patients over 13 annually for behavioral health conditions (i.e., mental health, substance use), associated with increased suicide risk using a validated instrument(s), including: Depression Suicidality (i.e., suicidal ideation, past attempts) Alcohol misuse Anxiety Drug use Assessment of Suicide Risk Based on results from identification above, further identify risk of suicide with a validated instrument and identify additional risk factors including: • Mental illness diagnosis • Substance use disorder(s) • Stressful life event • Other relevant psychiatric symptoms or warning signs (at clinician's discretion) Suicide Risk Management Ensure individuals at risk of suicide have pathway to timely and adequate care (e.g. follow-up contact same day or later as indicated by suicide risk assessment).
+the following focus alcas.
+Identification of Suicide Risk Assessment of Suicide Risk Screen all patients over 13 annually for behavioral health conditions (i.e., mental health, substance use), associated with increased suicide risk using a validated instrument(s), including: • Depression • Suicidality (i.e., suicidal ideation, past attempts) • Alcohol misuse • Anxiety • Drug use Based on results from identification above, further identify risk of suicide with a validated instrument and identify additional risk factors including: • Mental illness diagnosis Substance use disorder(s) Stressful life event Other relevant psychiatric symptoms or warning signs (at clinician's discretion) Suicide Risk Management Ensure individuals at risk of suicide have pathway to timely and adequate care (e.g. follow-up contact same day or later as indicated by suicide risk assessment).
 Keep patients in an acute suicidal crisis in an observed, safe environment.
 Address lethal means safety (e.g., guns, medications).
 Engage patients in collaborative safety planning.
 If possible, involve family members or other key support people in suicide risk management.
 Suicide Risk Treatment Use effective evidence-based treatments provided onsite that directly target suicidal thoughts and behaviors (rather than focusing primarily on specific mental health diagnoses) through integrated behavioral health or off-site with a supported referral.
 Document patient information related to suicide care and referrals.
 Follow-up and Support After a Suicide Attempt Ensuring the patient is connected to evidence-based follow-up treatment.
 Provide contact and support during transition from inpatient to outpatient sites, and from out-patient to no behavioral health treatment.
 Ensure supported pathway to adequate and timely care, as outlined above (e.g., collaborative safety planning, onsite or referral to offsite behavioral health) Follow-up and Support After a Suicide Death • Follow-up and support for family members, friends, and for providers involved in care including screening for depression, suicidality, anxiety, alcohol misuse, and drug use.
-In the second of 2 in the
+In for children under 13 as per the American Academy of Pediatrics should be a page 4 of 22.

-^{}Additional screening for children under 13 as per the American Academy of Pediatrics should be page 4 of 27 considered but the workgroup did not have evidence to date to make such a recommendation.
+^{}Additional screening for children under 13 as per the American Academy of Pediatrics should be Page 4 of 27 considered but the workgroup did not have evidence to date to make such a recommendation.